 You’ll know that your children will always be protected

-If you are a parent, you’ll always want to make sure that your children and your grandchildren will be.
+If you are a parent, you’ll always want to make sure that your children and your grandchildren will be protected and financially secure no matter what happens.
 By creating or updating your estate plan, you’ll be able to ensure that the people you love the most will be financially protected beyond your lifetime.

 You’ll realize the charitable impact you can make